DavidKoenig/catfeeder/README.md

 hole where the food drops out.
 If you install the light barrier there is another hole where the cat can put something in, e.g. a textile mouse, to get food reward.

-The total amount is about 100€ (in Germany) including the wood box, depending on your country's prices.

 # How to build
 ## Electronics
 ### What do you need?

 - a Raspberry Pi - I reference in this tutorial to the Raspberry Pi B+